How Often Should A HACCP Plan Be Reviewed?

 During our food safety courses, we are often asked “How often should HACCP be reviewed?”
 In this article, we explain what might lead to you reviewing your HACCP plan and what factors to consider.

-Once developed and implemented, a HACCP plan should be reviewed periodically, for instance, once a year.
-A HACCP plan should also be reviewed if there are changes in production.
+Once developed and implemented, a HACCP Level 4 plan should be reviewed periodically, for instance, once a year.
+A Food Safety Level 4 plan should also be reviewed if there are changes in production to ensure all hazards are properly controlled and compliance is maintained.

 What type of changes might lead to a HACCP review?

-The HACCP team needs to be made aware of any changes that might trigger a HACCP review and they should consider carefully the impact of these changes on food safety.
+The HACCP team needs to be made aware of any changes that might trigger a HACCP review, and they should consider carefully the impact of these changes on food safety.
+Ensuring staff have completed food safety training helps the team understand potential risks and manage them effectively.
+Additionally, conducting a thorough supplier audit can identify any external factors that might affect the safety and quality of ingredients or materials used in production.
+Team members with qualifications such as NEBOSH or IOSH are better equipped to assess risks and ensure that any updates maintain the highest safety standards.
 Typical changes that necessitate a HACCP review are:

 - Changes in the raw materials